reakkiio/test35810/LEGAL_NOTICE.md

 # Legal Notice

+> [!IMPORTANT]
-> **IMPORTANT**: This repository is **not associated with or endorsed** by the providers of the APIs contained herein.
+> This repository is **not associated with or endorsed** by the providers of the APIs contained herein.
 This project is intended **for educational purposes only**.
 It is a personal project aimed at learning and exploration.

-Owners of any included sites or services may contact the maintainers to improve their security or request the removal of their content from this repository.

----

 ## Affiliation Disclaimer

-⚠️ **DISCLAIMER**: This repository is not associated with or endorsed by any of the API providers mentioned herein, including but not limited to:
+This repository is not associated with or endorsed by any of the API providers mentioned herein, including but not limited to:

 - DuckDuckGo
 - Google
 - Meta
+- OpenAI
+- Anthropic
+- Cohere
+- Perplexity
 - Yep.com
 - HuggingFace
 - And others

 All trademarks, API services, and other intellectual property referenced are the property of their respective owners.
 No claim of ownership or affiliation is made by this project.

+Owners of any included sites or services may contact the maintainers to improve their security or request the removal of their content from this repository.

 ---

 ## License

-This repository is licensed under the Apache License, Version 2.0 (April 5, 2025) with additional terms specific to Webscout's API usage and third-party services.
+This repository is licensed under the Apache License, Version 2.0 with additional terms specific to Webscout's API usage and third-party services.

 > 📄 The full text of this license is available in the [LICENSE.md](./LICENSE.md) file.